Washing our blood products off of your skin, sets or out of clothes is very easy:

 - You can get the blood to simulate coagulation by using the blood in its original thickness but as hot as comfortably possible before deploying.
 The blood will become runny when heated and the outer edge will cool faster than the inside making the blood slow down, pool, and return to its original thickness as it cools.

 - Using chocolate syrup with the blood will enhance the browning effect of the blood as it dries.
-Be aware, however, that the chocolate syrup may stain.
+Be aware, however, that the chocolate syrup will stain.

 Blood bags are the most popular and most often used way to deliver a blood effect on stage or screen.
 They are very simple to put together, hide and use.